kubernetes/website/docs/tasks/administer-cluster/romana-network-policy.md

 {% capture whatsnext %}

-Once your have installed Romana, you can follow the [NetworkPolicy getting started guide](/docs/getting-started-guides/network-policy/walkthrough) to try out Kubernetes NetworkPolicy.
+Once your have installed Romana, you can follow the [NetworkPolicy guide](/docs/concepts/services-networking/network-policies) to try out Kubernetes NetworkPolicy.

 {% endcapture %}

 {% include templates/task.md %}